Pipedream with Dylan Pierce

 00:25:30 - Anthony Campolo

 Yeah, it's not really embedding.
-It's.
-It's like prompt engineering.
-Because most, even ChatGPT, it has a.
-It comes with its own prompts hidden underneath.
-They don't like you knowing how to see it.
-But that's just kind of normal for how we set up these bots.
-Because an agent would be if you had it do a series of tasks.
-Right.
+It's more like prompt engineering.
+Because even ChatGPT comes with its own prompts hidden underneath.
+They don't like you knowing how to see it, but that's just kind of normal for how we set up these bots.
+Because an agent would be if you had it do a series of tasks, right?
 When people use the term agent, they're talking about a thing that can actually make decisions.
-Like it does.
-You tell it to do a thing and it does multiple steps, it'll go from one to the other.
-Like that's what an agent is in the current modern usage of the thing.
+You tell it to do a thing and it does multiple steps.
+It'll go from one to the other.
+That's what an agent is in the current modern usage of the term.

 00:26:09 - Dylan Pierce